5 Breakfast Ideas That Are Great for Hypothyroidism

 Did you know that blueberries are natural treasures rich in antioxidants and are a powerful source of iodine?

-To sum up, one way to start the day right is by taking care of our thyroid glands with a good breakfast.
+To sum up, one way to start the day is by taking care of our thyroid glands with a good breakfast because it may alleviate your condition.
 The options we have suggested are very good for hypothyroidism.

 However, keep in mind that physical activity also stimulates our metabolism.